apapad02/DSC511-Project/README.md

 best model and hyperparameters na grapsoume poia einai

-text analysis
+- text analysis
+- sentiment analysis
-sentiment analysis, recommendation
+- recommendation
-graph analysis
+- graph analysis
 1. **Sentiment Analysis:** The project involves analyzing the textual content of the reviews to categorize them as positive or negative.
 This analysis aims to predict the 'recommended' feature in the reviews.
 2. **Graph Analysis:** Beyond traditional analysis, the project explores graph analysis to understand the relationships and network effects within the data.